MaanasaRaj/Hospital-Directory-Using-py3/README.md

 # Hospital-Directory-Using-py3
-Program using Python3 that makes use of webpage parsing to read through different webpages, specifically the official websites of particular hospitals in and around Coimbatore , to extract information about the doctors and specialties available at a particular hospital.
+Program using Python that makes use of webpage parsing to read through different webpages, specifically the official websites of particular hospitals in and around Coimbatore , to extract information about the doctors and specialties available at a particular hospital.
 This project has collected the required information from 2 hospitals namely,
 		-KMCH  (https://kmchhospitals.com/kmch-main-center/)
 	-Sheela Hosptial (http://www.sheelahospital.in/department/)